 The costs of getting the bookkeeping wrong

 Even if you take on an accounting software system, you’ll need to know what you’re doing in terms of the transactions otherwise:

-If the relationship with your accountant develops as it should from the start then you’ll find their fees more than make up for the time, cost and hassle of doing it all yourself.
-So choose your advisor wisely and consider them to be both a very valuable investment and intrinsic part of your business.
+If the relationship with your accountant develops, as it should from the start, then you’ll find their fees more than make up for the time, cost, and hassle of doing it all yourself.
+So choose your advisor wisely.
+Consider them to be both a very valuable investment, and intrinsic part of your business.